caseyshields/Trauma-Informed-Yoga-Web/experiments/webdesign.md

 It has a variety of community developed extensions that can help your work flow.
 To get started, click the blocks icon on the left menubar, then find and install these extensions;
   - **Live Preview**, Microsoft
     - makes it trivial to host static web pages for testing
+    - Go to Settings -> User -> extensions -> Live Preview
+      - <code>Port Number</code> change to something like <code>3001</code> so it doesn't conflict with Nodemon hosting!
+      - <code>Open Preview Target</code>: I like to launch the external browser by default.
+The preview is more representative and the debug tools work better.
   - **Markdown Preview Mermaid Support**, Matt Bierner
     - Mermaid allows you to generate SVG diagrams from simple grammars.
 Very useful for documentation, and also Github Markdown supports it.
     - Here's the [github markup documentation](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams)